Galxxy-collab/Alert-me-/README.md

 <p>Alert Me! does not collect, transmit, or share any personal data.
 The app does not use analytics, advertising, or tracking technologies of any kind.</p>

 <h2>Data Stored on Your Device</h2>
-<p>All reminders you create — including titles, categories, due dates, and repeat settings — are stored locally on your device using Apple's standard on-device storage (UserDefaults).
+<p>All reminders you create (including titles, categories, due dates, and repeat settings) are stored locally on your device using Apple's standard on-device storage (UserDefaults).
 This data:</p>
 <ul>
   <li>Never leaves your device</li>
   <li>Is not sent to any server operated by us or any third party</li>